hearvox/sound-shares/README.txt

 The WordPress.org Polyglots Team maintains a comprehensive [Translator’s Handbook](https://make.wordpress.org/polyglots/handbook/).
 All text strings in this plugin are localized, following the guidelines of the Wordpress.org Plugin Handbook's [Internationalization section](https://developer.wordpress.org/plugins/internationalization/).

 = Credits =
-This plugin was developed as part of a [Reynolds Journalism Institute](https://www.rjionline.org) fellowship and an article for [Current](https://current.org) public media news.
+This is part of a [Reynolds Journalism Institute](https://www.rjionline.org) fellowship and an article for [Current](https://current.org/author/bgolding/) public media news.
+The audio player was made by <a href="https://codepen.io/davepvm/pen/DgwlJ">Dave Pagurek</a>.

 == Screenshots ==

-1. Edit Post screen *Sound Shares** meta box
-2. Settings Page: User Roles, Post Types, URls, and Classes
+1. Settings screen for user roles, post types, and categories/
+2. Sound Shares meta box in the Edit Post screen.
-3. Embedded Player at Facebook
+3. Facebook post with audio play button.
-4. Embedded Player at Twitter
+4. Facebook post playing embedded audio.
+5. Twitter post with audio play button.
+6. Twitter post playing embedded audio.

 == Changelog ==

-= 0.4.5 =
-### 0.2.0
+### 0.1.0
 * Beta version.
-* Test upgrade option function based on version number.

-### 0.1.0
-* Initial test version.

 == Upgrade Notice ==

-= 0.1.0 =
+= 0.0.9 =
-Secure public release version is 0.2.0.
+Secure public release version is 0.1.0.